-Today’s Practice: Write a short scene between two characters.
+Today’s Experiment: Write a short scene from the story you planned that portrays a conversation between two characters.
 It should NOT be exclusively dialogue, but it should use the dialogue elements we discussed as effectively as possible.
 It can help enliven your dialogue if you focus in on a conflict.
 If you’re stuck, feel free to use one of these:

 - Two people who both have romantic feelings for the same person (think any love triangle every)